 - In 2024, we said goodbye to our founding chair, Simon Thompson.
 It was Simon's vision and drive that brought the signatories together and has helped catalyse the creation of a wealth of insight and know-how for the finance sector through our various organisations.
 We are truly grateful for all that he has done for the Charter and delighted that Simon has stayed on as a supporter of the Charter in his capacity as Managing Director, Global Capacity Building Coalition. - Joining the GCBC this year marked an important step in aligning SFEC with broader global efforts to strengthen climate capacity building for financial institutions.
 While our engagement is still at an early stage, we are delighted to support such initiatives, which are closely aligned with our own purpose, and it is wonderful to see momentum building. - At the heart of our endeavour lie a number of key activities: engaging members; driving the adoption of relevant sustainability standards, frameworks and guidance; building sustainability into codes of conduct; building sustainability into our qualifications and continuing professional development materials; and collaborating with other SFEC members.
-Overall, we are seeing a substantial growth in, and mainstreaming of, sustainability. - We are engaging an increasing number of members in a variety of ways.
-These include the creation and curation of a sizeable amount of high-quality webbased thought leadership and know-how resources, some of which has had considerable public resonance.
-We have produced articles in external publications, podcasts, videos, blogs, webcasts, newsletters, and in-person and online events.
-These latter have included conferences, workshops and roundtables dedicated to sustainability as well as building sustainability themes in annual conferences.
-These have been delivered both in the UK and internationally.
-We have also celebrated our members achievements through awards, essay competitions and other initiatives and have built communities of practice.
-Our goal is to encourage our members to see sustainability not as a compliance exercise but as a strategic application to manage risk and develop opportunities.
+Overall, we are seeing a substantial growth in, and mainstreaming of sustainability. - We are engaging an increasing number of members in a variety of ways.
+These include the creation and curation of a sizeable amount of high-quality web-based thought leadership and know-how resources, some of which has had considerable public resonance.
+We have produced articles in external publications, videos, blogs, webcasts, podcasts. newsletters, and in-person and online events.